15-259/659 Probability and Computing (SPRING 2019), 12 Units

 The course DOES assume that you have taken calculus (and still remember

-how to integrate and differentiate, as well as remembering Taylor-series expansions).
-The course also assumes that you can do simple double integrals, including changing the order of integrals, and also know some basic matrix algebra (eigenvectors, solving equations, etc.).
-The only real prereq is 15-251, where we expect that you learned how to sum basic arithmetic and geometric series and some basic combinatorics.
-Prior classes in 3-D Calculus and Linear Algebra are highly recommended, but are not absolute requirements, so long as you take full responsibility for knowing the needed material and can correctly answer a couple questions in my office.
+how to integrate, differentiate, and do Taylor-series expansions).
+The course also assumes that you can do double integrals, including changing the order of integrals, and also know some basic matrix algebra (eigenvectors, solving equations, etc.).
+The only real prereq is 15-251, where we expect that you learned how to sum basic arithmetic and geometric series and got some practice with basic combinatorics/counting as well as receiving some exposure to algorithms.
+Prior classes in 3-D Calculus and Linear Algebra are highly recommended, and are listed as prerequisites.
+However in special cases I am willing to waive some prerequisites, so long as you pass my test demonstrating that you have self-studied the needed material.

 Your grade is your total percentage (although there's typically a decent curve *upwards* at the end):

 A = 90 - 100% ;

 This is a hard class, so I aim for a B as the mean, rather than the traditional B- or C mean used at CMU.

 - Final -- worth 20%.